 English-language publications are widely available both online and offline, and international newspapers may be available the day after publication in some places.

 English-language television and radio in Switzerland

-BBC Radio and many other English language radio stations are available via satellite or online streaming.
+BBC Radio and many other English language radio stations are available via online streaming.
 World Radio Switzerland is an English radio station that broadcasts from Geneva.

-Expats planning to stay in Switzerland for longer than three months will have to register with Billag, the fees collection company, to pay radio and television license fees.
-Costs are calculated by household and apply to television, radio sets and any devices with Internet reception.
+Expats planning to stay in Switzerland for longer than three months will have to register with Billag, the fees collection company, to pay radio and television licence fees.
+Costs are calculated by household and apply to television, radio sets and any devices with internet reception.